 A candidate for admission to the Doctor of Dental Medicine program must possess, or be able to achieve through a reasonable accommodation, certain intellectual, emotional, and physical abilities, that would enable the individual to carry out the activities described in the sections that follow.
 Upon matriculation to the program, the student must continue to possess or be able to achieve through a reasonable accommodation, the personal competencies outlined below throughout their progression in the Doctor of Dental Medicine Program at Western University of Health Sciences.
-The practice of dentistry requires the performance of specific essential functions that fall into broad skills categories, which include but are not limited to: observation; communication; motor; interpretive, conceptual, and quantitative and behaviors/social.
+The practice of dentistry requires the performance of specific essential functions that fall into broad skills categories, which include but are not limited to observation, communication, motor, interpretive, conceptual, and quantitative and behaviors/social.
+The essential academic standards presented in this document are pre-requisites for matriculation, subsequent promotion from year to year, and ultimately graduation from the Western University of Health Sciences, College of Dental Medicine.
+These standards pertain to all matriculated students.
+All required courses in the curriculum are necessary to develop essential skills required to become a competent dentist.

-For candidates or students who require a reasonable accommodation in order to meet the competencies outlines below, please contact the Harris Family Center for Disability and Health Policy (HFCDHP) at (909) 469-5297.
+For candidates or students who require a reasonable accommodation to meet the competencies outlined below, please contact the Harris Family Center for Disability and Health Policy (#FCDHP) at Disability Accommodations (e-mail) or (909) 469-5441 or visit the #FCDHP web site.

-Under all circumstances, a candidate or student should be able to perform the following in a reasonably independent manner, with or without a reasonable accommodation:
+Under all circumstances, a candidate or student must have the capacity to manage their lives and anticipate their own needs and should be able to perform the following in a reasonably independent manner, with or without a reasonable accommodation.